 Main Chemical Components: Carvacrol, thymol , para-cymene, γ-terpinene

+All of the Oregano oil benefits come from it's chemistry.
 The main chemical component of Oregano essential oil is carvacrol.
 Carvacrol has a monoterpene backbone and is part of the phenols functional group.
 Carvacrol is a chemical that contains warming properties.
-Carvacrol, along with thymol, another main chemical constituent in Oregano oil, possess cleansing and antioxidant properties.* The cleansing properties of these two chemicals make Oregano a great essential oil for cleaning.
-The antioxidant properties contribute heavily to the rich source of antioxidants provided from Oregano essential oil.* To learn more about the chemical components of Oregano oil or other chemical constituents found in essential oils, visit the doTERRA Science Blog.
+Carvacrol, along with thymol, another main chemical constituent in Oregano oil, possesses cleansing and antioxidant properties.* The antioxidant properties contribute heavily to the rich source of antioxidants provided from Oregano essential oil.* To learn more about the chemical components of Oregano oil or other chemical constituents found in essential oils, visit the doTERRA Science Blog.

 Possible skin sensitivity.
 Keep out of reach of children.
 If you are pregnant, nursing, or under a doctor’s care, consult your physician.
 Avoid contact with eyes, inner ears, and sensitive areas.